Qiskit/rustworkx/README.md

   - You can see the full rendered docs at:
     <https://www.rustworkx.org/>

+A high-performance, general-purpose graph library for Python, written in Rust.

 ## Usage

 Once installed, simply import `rustworkx`.
-All graph classes and top-level functions are accessible from the root package.
+All graph classes and top-level functions are accessible with a single import.
 To illustrate this, the following example calculates the shortest path between two nodes `A` and `C` in an undirected graph.